unisonweb/unison/unison-src/new-runtime-transcripts/builtins.md

 # Unit tests for builtin functions

+This transcript defines unit tests for builtin functions.
+There's a single `.> test` execution at the end that will fail the transcript with a nice report if any of the tests fail.

+## Setup

 ```ucm:hide
 .> builtins.merge
 ```

+You can skip this section, which just defines setup functions we'll use for testing.

 ```unison:hide
 check : Boolean -> [Result]
 check b = if b then [Ok "Passed"] else [Fail "Failed"]